Skip to main content

 Manny, a statue of a Largemouth Bass, Eufaula, Alabama

-be sure to visit and take a picture with manny, who is located across from the Eufaula Barbour County chamber of commerce, next to the Yoholo Micco Walking Trail.
+Be sure to visit and take a picture with Manny, located across from the Eufaula Barbour County Chamber of Commerce, next to the Yoholo Micco Walking Trail.

 Yoholo Micco Trail